Browse by Medical Category

 Patients’ experiences are tailored to their specific needs and circumstances.
 Everyone receives a detailed, personalized evaluation by a specialist trained in concussion management.
 Patients will also leave with customized plans to get them back to school, sports, and other recreational activities as safely and effectively as possible.
 Your initial appointment may also include:

-Members of the Youth Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop new treatment paradigms.
-Areas of research include the effects of traumatic brain injury during different stages of development, understanding injury patterns and return-to-play/return-to-school issues.
+Members of the Sports Concussion team are actively involved in leading scientific research to better understand concussions in young people and to develop better approaches to assessment, treatment, and rehabilitation.
+Learn more about our research.

 When neurosurgeon Tina Duhaime, MD, of the MGH Youth Sports Concussion Clinic, talks with families about concussion, she takes time to explain what is known, and just as importantly, what isn’t known, about this common injury.

 Learn more about the Sports Concussion Clinic's multidisciplinary approach to helping your child recover from concussion.

 Back to Top